 If you have been convicted of a crime, it will remain on your record unless it is expunged.
 When that occurs, you can legally answer “no” on job and housing applications that ask if you have been convicted of a crime -unless you are applying for a state license, a public job or a position as a peace officer.
 While expungements can’t work miracles, they can be incredibly useful in helping you move beyond your criminal conviction.
-If you are interested in having something expunged from your record, please contact a San Diego criminal lawyer.
+If you are interested in having something expunged from your record in San Diego, please contact attorney Peter M. Liss.

-If you are ready to file for an expungement or would just like to learn more about the process, including whether you qualify to file, please call San Diego criminal expungement attorney Peter M. Liss at (760) 643-4050 OR (858) 486-3024.
+If you are ready to file for an expungement or would just like to learn more about the process, including whether you qualify to file, please call San Diego attorney Peter M. Liss at (760) 643-4050 or (858) 486-3024.

 Creative Commons Image by Crunchy Footsteps